 In his second post, our Deputy Head, Mr Godfrey, spends time in the Downe House boarding houses.

 One of the most enjoyable and helpful things I did during my first half term at Downe House was to spend an evening in each of the boarding houses.
-I received a wonderful welcome in all of them, and it is much easier to establish a rapport having spent time with the girls in their term-time homes.
+I received a wonderful welcome in all of them.
+It is much easier to establish a rapport having spent time with the girls in their term-time homes.

 Each House is distinctive, shaped by a unique mix of personalities, routines, activities, traditions, and idiosyncrasies.
 I never knew that bingo could be so much fun (thanks Darwin!); the chat during AGN’s book club was passionate and impressively wide-ranging, and Aisholt’s freshly baked cookies were fabulous.

-I have been struck by how the girls plunge themselves willingly into organised, communal activities – bake-ins, dance-offs, pamper nights, movie nights, readathons, art workshops, council meetings… you name it.
-I found this sense of togetherness more challenging to create in my boys’ boarding house, since the boys were more inclined to remain in their rooms.
+I have been struck by how the girls plunge themselves willingly into organised, communal activities.
+There are bake-ins, dance-offs, pamper nights, movie nights, readathons, art workshops, council meetings… you name it.
+This sense of togetherness was more challenging to create in my boys’ boarding house, since the boys were more inclined to remain in their rooms.